NaamaBarIlan/data-structures-and-algorithms/Data-Structures/linked-lists/LinkedListLibrary/README.md

 ### Append Method
 *The Append method creates a new node with a given int value, then iterates through the nodes of the Linked List checking all the values.
 Once the last node on list is reached the method adds the new node to the end of the linked list.*

+### InsertBefore
+* This method takes two int paramaters a value and a new value.
+The method traverses the Linked List and compares all the values to the input value.
+When it locates value, it inserts the new value before the value.*

+### InsertAfter
+* This method takes two int paramaters a value and a new value.
+The method traverses the Linked List and compares all the values to the input value.
+When it locates value, it inserts the new value after the value.*

 ---

 ## Change Log

+1.3 *Updated InsertBefore and InsertAfter methods, summary notes and README* - 19 Jul 2020

-1.2 Added the efficiency and approach sections to this README - 14 Jul 2020.
+1.2 *Added the efficiency and approach sections to this README* - 14 Jul 2020.

-1.1 Added FindKthFromEnd() method and tests - 14 Jul 2020.
+1.1 *Added FindKthFromEnd() method and tests* - 14 Jul 2020.

 ---